nareshhub/medi_AI_assistant/data/nlu.md

 - how are you doing today my sweet friend
 - how are you doing?
 - how are u
-- How are you?
 - nah, I'm good - how are you doing?
 - how are yuo
 - How are you
-- how are you
 - how you doing
 - are you ok
 - How are you today?